BMW M3: E30 generation (1986–1991)

 The brake calipers, discs and master cylinder were unique to the M3 model.

 The transmission was a Getrag 265 5-speed manual.
 European models were outfitted with a dogleg version with close ratios and a 1:1 ratio for fifth gear.
 North American models used a traditional shift pattern and had wider gear spacing with an overdriven fifth gear.
 A clutch-type limited-slip differential was standard equipment.

 In 2004, Sports Car International named the E30 M3 number six on the list of Top Sports Cars of the 1980s.
 In 2007, Automobile Magazine included the E30 M3 in their "5 greatest drivers cars of all time" under their 25 Greatest Cars of All Time.

 Engine

 The E30 M3 used the BMW S14 four-cylinder engine, a high-revving DOHC design with a head closely based on that of the BMW S38 six-cylinder engine and the block from the BMW M10 four-cylinder engine with a 7,250 rpm redline.
 In countries where the M3 was sold with a catalytic converter, the initial versions were rated at 195 PS and had a top speed of 146 mph.
 In countries where a catalytic converter was not fitted, the engine was rated at 200 PS.

-Suspension
+Suspension & Brakes

 Differences from the standard E30 models included: